lalit1517/TimeVaultHub/README.md

 ## Features

-- **users are greeted by a sleek and user-friendly interface.
+- **Users are greeted by a sleek and user-friendly interface.
 The dashboard prominently displays their current account balance, providing a quick overview of their financial status.**

 - **Once the user initiates a top-up, our advanced compounding system kicks in.
 The system dynamically calculates and compounds the amount based on the current time, ensuring that users benefit from the most favorable returns.**